buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/PropertySets/Pset_MechanicalBeamOutOfPlane.md

 # Pset_MechanicalBeamOutOfPlane

-Properties about Mechanical Beam Out Of Plane.
+Properties about Mechanical Beam Out Of Plane.<!-- end of definition -->

 ## Comments